SAP/transactional-storage-framework/README.md

 * [tss::Logger](#logger)
 * [tss::Version](#version)

 This project is inspired by the paper <cite>"The tale of 1000 Cores: an evaluation of concurrency control on real(ly) large multi-socket hardware"[1]</cite>.
-The authors of the paper wrote a toy program to conduct a series of experiments on a large machine in order to observe hotspots caused by the large number of processors.
+The authors of the paper wrote a toy program to conduct a series of experiments on a large machine in order to observe hot-spots caused by the large number of processors.
 It turns out that small, toy programs are very useful when it comes to checking if a specific database mechanism scales well as the number of processors increases, because those adverse effects that the paper describes will be hardly detected on a large database instance running on the same hardware.

 Therefore, the goal of the project is to provide a transactional storage system framework that enables developers to easily validate algorithms before applying them to a real world system.